-Burgh Heath, presented in Figure 1, is located approximately 1.5km south west of Banstead and approximately 2km north east of Tadworth within the borough of Reigate and Banstead with a central grid reference of TQ240575.
-It is a triangular area of open space covering approximately 41ha.
-It lies within a relatively built-up area with roads and housing on most sides except for in the south where there is farmland to the east and where it connects with
+Burgh Heath, presented in Figure 1, is located approximately 1.5km south west of Banstead and approximately 2km north east of Tadworth within the borough of Reigate and Banstead.
+It is a triangular area of open space covering approximately 39ha.
+It lies within an urban area with roads and housing on most sides except for in the south where there is farmland to the east and where it connects with Banstead Heath.

-Banstead Heath on its southern boundary.
 A large Asda superstore lies to the east of the northern most part of the site.
 The Brighton Road runs north-south through the site and the Reigate Road crosses the site in the north.
 The site supports a mosaic of woodland, grassland and pond habitats.